Cogniplane — Governed AI Workspace for Enterprise Teams

 Owners cannot remove themselves.
 To transfer ownership, promote another admin to owner first, then have them remove your owner role.

-• The tenant display name
+• Tenant display name

 • SSO configuration (identity provider settings)